Pathoschild/smapi-mod-dump/source/~bcmpinc/WearMoreRings/README.md

 # Wear More Rings

 ## Description
-Adds 4 additional ring slots to your inventory.
+Adds 6 additional ring slots to your inventory.

+## Console Commands
+* `player_resetmodifiers`: Clears buffs, then resets and reapplies the modifiers applied by boots & rings.

 ## Dependencies
 This mod requires the following mods to be installed: